HOME

 Corporal Francis X. Schweikert (top left) and his 3 sons who served.

-The following G company photos were sent in by Corporal Francis X. Schweikert's family. ...
+The following G company photos are from Corporal Francis X. Schweikert's WW-II memorabilia collection.

-There are six *four combat jump* paratroopers and three Silver Star medal recipients in the photos below, all were veterans of Sicily, they are:
+In the next seven photos posted below, six are *four combat jump* paratroopers and three are Silver Star medal recipients.
+All seven paratroopers were veterans of Sicily, they are:

 * Calvin C. Fisher *